Standard-Query-Language/pySQLY/API.md

 # pySQLY API Documentation

-This document provides detailed information about the pySQLY API.
+This document provides detailed information about the pySQLY API for developers working with the library.

 ## Table of Contents